 Our School

-We would like to acknowledge that our schools are on unceded Algonquin Territory, and thank the Algonquin Nation for hosting us on their land.
+We acknowledge that our learning is taking place on unceded and unsurrendered Algonquin Territory.
+We thank the Algonquin Nation for hosting us and recognize their enduring presence on this land.

 Our School